Aspen and Michigan – 2020

 A number of our Yodelers also took advantage of the great cross-country trails at the ABR ski touring center.
 ABR has over 1100 scenic acres of varied terrain along the Montreal River in Ironwood, Michigan.

 Blackjack provided us with a room for a buffet dinner before we boarded the bus for the trip home.
 The annual horse races on the way home provided some entertainment for the long ride.
 Definitely a fun weekend!

 The club took its second trip to Aspen the last week of February.
-Plenty of new snow had fallen since our first trip ended, which made for a nice, deep base.
-We were greeted with six inches of fresh powder our first day.
+Plenty of new snow had fallen since our first trip ended, which made for a nice, deep-base.
+We were greeted with six inches of fresh powder on our first day.
 The second day started with several Yodelers’ phones sounding a snow squall alert in the breakfast dining room.
 (It was later reported that snow squall alerts are a rare occurrence in Colorado – and we were there for that!)
 A series of squalls blew through the area, causing several lifts to be shut down until around ten o’clock.
 Things cleared, and Yodelers who ventured up thereafter found pristine conditions.
 Life doesn’t get any better – and skiing doesn’t get any smoother – than gliding along on dusted, first-track groomers.
-We had sunshine for the rest of the week, with the temps holding steady in the 20-30 range and a 40 degree Spring-like last day.
+We had sunshine for the rest of the week, with the temps holding steady in the 20-30 range and a 40-degree Spring-like last day.
 Outdoor on-mountain dining was happening in the sun.
 It was a perfect ending to the week.

 Carol Kraus/Duane Johnson